gnunn-gitops/standards/folders.md

 * As per the tools standards, this folder structure is dependent on kustomize.
 No thought is given to Helm or other alternatives at this time.
 * A lesser used feature of kustomize is its ability to leverage remote repos, i.e. specify a base or overlay from a separate repo.
 This can be used to isolate environmental configurations in separate repos without duplicating yaml
+* This document is priomarily focused on the Application use case, another use case is using GitOps for cluster configuration.
+Some of what is described here may be relevant to both however it may be desirable to use an alternative folder structure.

+## More On Why Not Environment Branches?

+So in gitops you sometimes see organizations using *permanent* branches to represent different environments.
+In these cases you have a dev branch for the dev environment, a test branch for the test environment, etc.

+This often seems like an ideal way to do things, promoting between environments simply comes a matter of merging from lower environment branches to higher environment branches.
+However in practice it can be quite challenging for the following reasons:

+* There are often many files that are environment specific and should either not be merged between environments or need to be named uniquely to avoid collisions
+* Typically the 1:1 branch to environment works best when the manifests are identical across all branches, tools like kustomize do not fit into this pattern
+* In a microservices world, a one branch per environment will quickly lead to an explosion of branches which again becomes difficult and cumbersome to maintain
+* Difficult to have a unified view of cluster state across all environments since the state is stored in separate branches.

+So in short I personally much prefer a single branch style with multiple folders to represent environments and clusters as we will see below.

+Obviously this does not preclude using branches for updates, PRs, etc but these branches should be short lived, temporary artifacts to support development and not permanent fixtures.

 ## Folder Layout